Lou Solverson

 Lou Solverson is a fictional character in the FX television series Fargo.
-He first appeared as a supporting character in the first season (set in 2006–2007), played by Keith Carradine, and then as a main character in season two (set in 1979), played by Patrick Wilson.
+He first appeared as a supporting character in the first season (set in 2006–2007), played by Keith Carradine, and then as a main character in the second season (set in 1979), played by Patrick Wilson.

 Character summary

 Season 1

 Solverson has a minor role in season one.
 In 2006, he is a retired police officer, and is the owner of Lou's Coffee Shop.
 A widower, he appears as a wise mentor to his daughter, Molly Solverson who is investigating the crimes of Lorne Malvo and Lester Nygaard.
-He makes several references to his career, in particular the events of 1979, most notably when he describes the Sioux Falls Massacre to Malvo.
+He makes several references to his career, in particular the events of 1979, most notably when he describes the Sioux Falls Massacre to Lorne Malvo.